FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ### Daily goals

-Ólafur was is going to rewrite some options in ui as they no longer make sense.
+Ólafur is going to rewrite some options in ui as they no longer make sense.

-Jón was gonna start on making sure info was allowed to be passed into csv.
+Jón will start making sure info was allowed to be passed into csv.